 ApexSQL Backup is a SQL Server manager which provides quick and easy solution for automation and scheduling of SQL Server backup jobs and maintenance tasks across multiple servers.
 ApexSQL Backup is a tool that allows users to schedule different jobs and tasks, provide comprehensive display of all scheduled and completed jobs, or alert user upon job completion.

 Here is how to schedule a database shrinking with ApexSQL Backup

 Start ApexSQL Backup and click on the Shrink database button in the main ribbon

 From SQL Server and Database drop menus choose SQL Server and database that will be shrunk

-Choose Schedule radio button to bring up the dialog which allows user to select scheduling details by specifying frequency, duration and validity details, and click Finish to close the scheduling dialog
+Choose Schedule radio button to bring up the dialog which allows user to select scheduling details by specifying frequency, duration and validity details, and click OK to close the scheduling dialog

-Choose if an email will be sent on job completion, navigate to Notification tab.
+To choose if an email will be sent on job completion, navigate to Notification tab.
 Select whether to send notifications by checking the box in front of one or more job outcomes, and provide Email recipients

 With this, the shrinking process has been scheduled, and will be executed as per schedule details, clearing out unused pages from database files which results in freeing of disk space.

-Furthermore, scheduled job can be viewed and changed or even executed earlier from the Schedules view.
+Furthermore, scheduled job can be viewed and changed or even executed earlier from the Schedules tab.